How hard can it be to schedule multiple projects?

 Multi project planning and scheduling challenges

-Let’s take a minute to understand what makes multi project planning and scheduling hard.
+What makes multi project planning and scheduling hard?

-- Resources typically work on more than one project at the same time.
+- Resources working on more than one project at the same time.

-- Each project has its own project plan meaning no consolidated view of who is doing what and when.
+- Each project having its own project plan meaning no consolidated view of who is doing what and when.

 - Failure to manage resource allocations across multiple projects leads to over-allocation issues.

 - Lack of clarity about priorities leads to resources being allocated to the least valuable work.

 How do you do multi project planning and scheduling?

 There is no secret formula for multi project scheduling.

 But there are a number of best practices that will deliver huge benefits to your planning process.

-Here are some key things that should incorporated into your resource planning framework.
+Here are some things you should incorporate into your resource planning framework now.

 1. Get a consolidated view of your resource utilization

 Let’s start with resources.
 You know the pesky people who work on your projects.